Mudlet/Mudlet/README.md

 ## Powerful Scripting

-Mudlet will feature a scripting framework featuring Lua – a small, fast and efficient scripting language.
-While this certainly isn’t exactly a new innovation, at least we won’t be taking a step back by creating a home-made scripting language.
-Lua API doesn’t make use of pre-processing or necessitate a variable server either; the scripting context is shared by all aliases, triggers, scripts, keybindings, buttons and etc.
+Mudlet features a scripting framework using [Lua](https://www.lua.org/) – a small, fast and efficient scripting language.
+This allows Mudlet to leverage the existing community and large ecosystem of existing packages for Lua without th many drawbacks of creating a Mudlet specific scripting language.
+Best of all, the Lua API is seamlessly integrated in Mudlet and shared by all aliases, triggers, scripts, keybindings, buttons and other Mudlet components.

 ## Cross-Platform love